 Pet Assure allows pet owners to save on their pet's veterinary care, even pre-existing conditions.
 Click here to learn more.

 When the liver breaks down old blood cells, it produces bilirubin.
-The bilirubin normally leaves the body in the feces.
+The bilirubin typically leaves the body in the feces.

-There are 3 main causes for excess bilirubin in the body:
+There are 3 leading causes for excess bilirubin in the body:

 - Too many red blood cells are being broken down